 In the 2014-2015 school year, the College Board, the national organization that annually produces AP tests throughout the United States and world, recognized 35 CHS students as AP Scholars for receiving a score of three or higher on three or more exams.
 The College Board also recognized five AP Scholars with Honor for receiving an average score of 3.25 on four or more exams.

 At Coldwater High School, we are honored to have AP teacher Brian Stevens as a consultant to the College Board for AP testing.
 He has done work for the Board in 22 states, providing insight on the value and benefits of AP testing for all students.
 Coldwater Schools continues to provide outstanding opportunities for our advanced students.

 In conjunction with Oakland University, Coldwater High School will be opening its doors in the summer to host an Advanced Placement Summer Institute (APSI) for teachers all over the country, with special focus on teachers in the Midwest.

-The passing of this millage will help reinforce the Coldwater Community School’s mission of providing a supportive and challenging learning environment where every student is prepared to succeed in a global community.
+Providing advanced placement classes in our district is just another way that Coldwater Community Schools is fulfilling its mission to provide a supportive and challenging learning environment where every student is prepared to succeed in a global community.

-Dr. Tina Kerr is the Superintendent of Coldwater Community Schools and can be reached by email at firstname.lastname@example.org or by calling 517-279-5910.
-The main website for Coldwater Community Schools can be found at http://www.coldwaterschools.org.
+Terry Boguth is the Superintendent of Coldwater Community Schools.
+She can be reached by email at firstname.lastname@example.org or by calling 517-279-5910.
+Please also find information for Coldwater Community Schools on the school’s website at www.coldwaterschools.org.